microsoft/azure_arc/docs/scenario_guidelines/_index.md

 weight: 4
 ---

-# Jumpstart Scenario Writeup Guidelines
+# Jumpstart Scenario Write-up Guidelines

 Thank you for considering writing a Jumpstart scenario, we appreciate it, a lot!